 However, youth who are adjudicated delinquent in J&DR court for felony equivalent offenses are not eligible to have these records expunged.
 Statute explicitly states that records are to be retained for juveniles who are adjudicated delinquent of a felony offense.
 As a result, these youth are more likely to experience collateral consequences from the continued existence of these records.
 Unlike other juvenile records, which are generally treated as confidential, these records are open to public inspection for youth who are over age 14, unless ordered by a judge to remain confidential.
-While these youth may answer on applications that they have not been "convicted" of a crime, because these records are open to the public, potential employers and others may still search court records for these types of juvenile adjudications.
-The general public also may not discern the difference between being found "guilty" and "adjudicated delinquent," which may further exacerbate youths' collateral consequences from these records.
-Over the past decade, from FY11-20, approximately 9,600 youth were adjudicated delinquent for felony equivalent offenses in J&DR court.
+While these youth may answer on applications that they have not been "convicted" of a crime, because these records are open to the public, potential employers and others may still search court records for these types of juvenile adjudicated delinquent," which may further exacerbate youths' collateral consequences from these records.
+Over the past decade from FY11-20, approximately 9,600 youth were adjudicated delinquent offenses in J&DR court.